moualek-adlene/DelphiConcurrent/README.md

 # DelphiConcurrent

 <p>
-	<em>DelphiConcurrent</em> is a new way to build Delphi applications which involve parallel executed code based on threads like application servers. <em>DelphiConcurrent</em> provide to the programmers the internal mechanisms to write safer multi-thread code while taking a special care of performance and genericity.
+	<em>DelphiConcurrent</em> is a new way to build Delphi applications which involve parallel executed code based on threads like application servers. <em>DelphiConcurrent</em> provides to the programmers the internal mechanisms to write safer multi-thread code while taking a special care of performance and genericity.
 </p>

 <h2>The main goals of this API are the following :</h2>